 Wouldn’t you know the damn thing took me two hours to wrap and glue, wrap and glue, wrap and glue.

 So, that was my queue to go back to the Home Depot again to see if I could score another tube.
-This time though at a different store location, there was one just laying on the floor with the trash in the corner of the store.
+This time at a different store location (I didn’t want to wear out our welcome or get the poor elderly man fired from his important job!), there was one just laying on the floor with the trash in the corner of the store.
 That sorta gave me permission to pick take that piece of trash.

 So, we took it home and this time, I let Dan have the joy of making the other one.

-How to make your own cat scratch post sleeve
+How to make a cat scratch post out of a mailing tube!